 After capturing the CVV code during a transaction (often referred to as "the last three digits on the back of the card"), the merchant sends all the card details (card number, expiration date, cardholder name and address, and the CVV code) to be authorized by the acquiring bank.

 The merchant should include a number that indicates whether or not the CVV is being included together with the authorization request.

-Hopefully, it should now be a little clearer as to what CVV codes are, and why they are so important within merchant services.
-Helping merchants not only to fight fraud but also in reducing chargebacks.
+It should now be a little clearer as to what CVV codes are, and why they are so important within merchant services — helping merchants not only to fight fraud but also reduce chargebacks.

 The humble CVV code is no doubt a tool to be leveraged for any business operating online payments.